Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Test 3 – Load Testing

-Load testing is the most important parameter for checking the performance of a web server.
-In this “Maintain Client Load” test, I’ll distribute 500 constant client loads to the site for a minute to measure the average response time.
+In this test, I’ll distribute 100 constant client loads to the site for a minute to measure the average response time.
+The lower response time means the server is faster.

-In this global TTFB test, the sites are tested from global locations to measure the TTFB.
-If your site gets global traffic, then these results are much useful to assess which server is best for you.
+Our test 1 TTFB is measured only from 22 North American regions, and this global test is made from different global locations.
+If your site gets global traffic, these results are useful for assessing which server is best for you.

 DataDO StandardDO PremiumVultrVultr HFLinode